SEO Optimization

 ---Noindex for Internal Pages

-Some pages shouldnβt appear in search results.
+Not every page belongs in search results.
+Internal pages, drafts, or experimental features can clutter search results and confuse users.
 Great Docs automatically adds noindex directives to internal pages like the Skills page.

 Manual Noindex